Timeline

 1931 |

-The Headington population was 79% larger than ten years before, mostly because of the development of Morris Motors Headington Workhouse became a hospital called The Laurels |
+The population of Headington was now 10,131, nearly double what it was ten years earlier, mostly because of the development of Morris Motors Headington Workhouse became a hospital called The Laurels |

 |